 Other infectious diseases

-Water-borne, food-born and other infectious diseases (including tuberculosis, typhoid, hepatitis, brucellosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
+Water-borne, food-born and other infectious diseases (including tuberculosis, typhoid, hepatitis, brucellosis and rabies) are common with more serious outbreaks occurring occasionally.

 - Boil drinking water or drink bottled water.